Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Kuno and I were slow to notice that our initial choice of Open Sans for body text rendered characters like I, l, and 1 too similarly.

-This wasn’t just a general accessibility concern – it could have caused problems for users handling invoice references and other IDs combining letters and numbers.
+This wasn’t just a general accessibility concern – it could have caused problems for users handling invoice references and other IDs combining both random letters and numbers.

-After convincing the marketing department that had already started using Open Sans, we switched to IBM Plex Sans, which solved this issue.
+After convincing the marketing department that had already started using Open Sans, we switched to IBM Plex Sans for solving this issue.

 Only designing components we needed